ORWO NP20 for Agfa Rapid/SL Cameras

 Developer, temperature, and agitation techniques can affect the results when developing black-and-white film.
 Fresh, new film will often provide reasonably consistent grain, contrast, and exposure even when the chemicals or the process are altered slightly.
 However, expired film, especially when it was made four decades ago, is a lot more finicky.

 Developer.
 I got some help from the #BelieveInFilm community on Mastodon.
-I’ve been advised to avoid Rodinol, as it tends to produce sharper, more pronounced grain, and try some techniques, including ice-bath development.
+I’ve been advised to avoid Rodinal, as it tends to produce sharper, more pronounced grain, and try some techniques, including ice-bath development.
 I also did some further research online.

 ORWO NP20 (exp. in 1992) exposure tests.
 Exposure tests, developed in Ilfosol 3 1:9 for eight minutes.
 The blank parts of the film appear quite dark — base fog.

-Indeed, the samples of NP20 with Rodinol that I’ve seen appear to be especially grainy, though I probably would’ve gotten great results with Foma Fomadon Excel, according to this list of samples.
+Indeed, the samples of NP20 with Rodinal that I’ve seen appear to be especially grainy, though I probably would’ve gotten great results with Foma Fomadon Excel, according to this list of samples.
 The same page shows awfully chunky grain with Caffenol.
 Adox Adonal did not look good to me, but Kodak XTOL seemed like another good option.
 The Kodak D76 developer looked fantastic with NP20, but it’s not available near me.

 Eventually, I went with a #BelieveInFilm replier’s advice for Ilfosol 3, which @Billthoo hypothesized to be a version of XTOL.